pingcap/docs-tidb-operator/en/deploy-br-federation.md

 ## Step 1: Generate a kubeconfig file in data planes

 The BR Federation manages Kubernetes clusters of data planes by accessing their API servers.
-To authenticate and authorize itself in the API servers, it requires a kubeconfig file.
-The users or service accounts in the kubeconfig file need have at least all the permissions of **backups.pingcap.com** and **restores.pingcap.com** CRD.
+To authenticate and authorize itself in the API servers, BR Federation requires a kubeconfig file.
+The users or service accounts in the kubeconfig file need to have at least all the permissions of **backups.pingcap.com** and **restores.pingcap.com** CRD.

 You can get the kubeconfig file from the Kubernetes cluster administrator.
 However, if you have permission to access all the data planes, you can generate the kubeconfig file on your own.